Using Virtual Group Visits to Enhance Patient Success

 One reason providers were able to deliver telemedicine quickly and effectively was due to the relaxation of certain regulations by the US Health and Human Services office around HIPAA privacy requirements.
 This made it easier for doctors and hospitals to offer telehealth services quickly, without worrying whether patients with Medicaid or Medicare could be eligible for services.

 Now, as the pandemic has been better controlled, telehealth providers, with the support of teleconferencing apps like Zoom, are placing security and privacy as a top priority to develop the sustainable telehealth solutions for tomorrow.
-As author Alice Hoffman has said poetically, “Once you know some things, you can't unknow them.
+As author Alice Hoffman has poetically said, “Once you know some things, you can't unknow them.
 It's a burden that can never be given away.”
 Society and the health care industry will forever remain aware of COVID-19 and telemedicine.

 When we combine the beauty of the group medical appointment format and the convenience of telehealth, you have a solution for the epidemics that are waiting for us as an industry.